ShradhaPandey/Struts-1.3-demo-project/README.md

    Remove the welcome tag.
 Here we need to register the struts application's "Action Servlet", Action servlet act as a            controller in MVC model of struts.
    Action Servlet name and class are provided, Servlet mapping is done to map the servlet with the url.
 5. struts-config.xml:
+   in web-inf folder, create a new xml file with this name. copy the DOCTYPE from internet for 1.3 version of struts-config.xml